akanevsky/php_convert_db/README.md

 ### How to contribute

-Please base all your pull requests and development off of the 'develop' branch.
+Please base all your pull requests and development off of the `develop` branch.
-The `master` branch is tagged releases only.
+The `master` branch is for tagged releases only.

 ### Main Developers: